1924 Pittsburgh Panthers football team

 The 1924 Pittsburgh Panthers football team was an American football team that represented the University of Pittsburgh as an independent during the 1924 college football season.
-In its first season under head coach Jock Sutherland, the team compiled a 5–3–1 record and outscored opponents by a total of 98 to 43.
+In their 20th season, and first under head coach Jock Sutherland, the team compiled a 5–3–1 record and outscored opponents by a total of 98–43.
 The team played its home games at Forbes Field in Pittsburgh.